MartinPellizzer/terrawhisper-compiler/database/articles/achillea-millefolium/botanical.md

-# Achillea millefolium General Guide

-## What is the Botanical Profile of Yarrow?

 <!-- Yarrow, scientifically known as Achillea millefolium, is a hardy perennial herbaceous plant that is native to Europe and Asia but has naturalized in many parts of North America.
 It is a member of the Asteraceae family, which includes many common flowering plants.
 Yarrow is known for its feathery, fern-like leaves and flat-topped clusters of small, daisy-like flowers.
 Here is a botanical profile of yarrow: -->

 Yarrow (Achillea millefolium) belongs to the domain Eukaryota within the kingdom Plantae.
 It is classified as an Angiosperm (Magnoliophyta) and falls under the Eudicots, a group of flowering plants.
 Within the order Asterales, this plant is part of the family Asteraceae.
 The genus name is Achillea, and the specific species is Achillea millefolium.